Document Type : Research Article

 Introduction

 This study aimed to utilize unconventional water resources to cultivating the strategic oilseed crop Camelina sativa, also investigating the effects of foliar application of L-amino acids and salicylic acid (SA) on morpho-physiological characteristics of Camelina cultivars.
 Soil and water salinity are the most significant problems in Khuzestan Province, leading to reduced agricultural productivity.
 High salinity in Khuzestan soils significantly reduces the growth and productivity of many crops.
 However, employing foliar spraying of amino acids and salicylic acid can serve as a magnificent method to reduce the impact of salt stress in saline soils.
-The current investigation intends to explore the effect of foliar spraying of amino acids and salicylic acid on the Camelina sativa L. under sugarcane drainage water irrigation.
+The current investigation intends to explore the effect of foliar spraying of amino acids and salicylic acid on the Camelina sativa L. under sugarcane (Saccharum officinarum) drainage water irrigation.
 Camelina as a low input oilseed crop has a few positive traits that make it possible to cultivate in Iran.
 The main advantages of Camelina like drought and salinity tolerance and high seed oil content make it valuable especially in less productive lands.
-Due to the large amounts of drainage water in sugarcane production industries, drainage water recycling, and application for salt tolerant crops irrigation except for sugarcane can be used as supplemental irrigation.
-Depending on management, drainage water recycling can also provide other complementary benefits such as saving conventional water resources needed for the development of crop cultivation in the region.
+Due to the large volumes of drainage water produced in the sugarcane industry, recycling this water and using it to irrigate salt-tolerant crops—other than sugarcane—can serve as a valuable source of supplemental irrigation.
+With proper management, drainage water recycling can also offer additional benefits, such as conserving conventional freshwater resources needed for expanding crop cultivation in the region.

 Materials and Methods

-The experiment was conducted during the 2022–2023 and 2023–2024 growing seasons using a split-split plot test within a randomized complete block design in four replications at the sugarcane industry of Hakim Farabi, located in southern Khuzestan Province.
-Water sources as main factor included river water (control), alternate irrigation (alternating river water and sugarcane dranage water), sugarcane dranage water irrigation.
-Sub-factor was Ffoliar applications at flowering stage included control (no application), L-amino acids at 1.5 and 3 L ha⁻¹, salicylic acid at 1 and 2 mM, and cultivars (Soheil and Sepehr) as sub-sub-factor.
-The amino acids used included alanine, arginine, aspartic acid, cysteine, glutamic acid, glutamine, glycine, histidine, isoleucine, leucine, lysine, methionine, phenylalanine, proline, serine, threonine, tryptophan, tyrosine, and valine from stock solutions of 1 and 1.5 L/ha.
+The experiment was conducted during the 2022–2023 and 2023–2024 growing seasons using a split-split plot test based on a randomized complete block design in four replications at the sugarcane industry of Hakim Farabi, located in southern Khuzestan Province.
+Water sources as main factor included river water (control), alternate irrigation (alternating river water and sugarcane drainage water), sugarcane drainage water irrigation.
+Sub-factor was foliar applications at flowering stage included control (no application), L-amino acids at 1.5 and 3 L ha-1, salicylic acid at 1 and 2 mM, and cultivars (Soheil and Sepehr) as sub-sub-factor.
+The amino acids used included alanine, arginine, aspartic acid, cysteine, glutamic acid, glutamine, glycine, histidine, isoleucine, leucine, lysine, methionine, phenylalanine, proline, serine, threonine, tryptophan, tyrosine, and valine from stock solutions of 1 and 1.5 L ha-1.

 Results and Discussion